borntofrappe/the-nature-of-code/README.md

 end
 ```

-It is important to note, however, that forces like gravity are not affected by an object's mass.
+It is important to note, however, that forces like gravity are already incorporate the mass in their value.
 For these forces, it is necessary to remove the mass's influence.

 ```lua
 local gravity = LVector:new(0, GRAVITY)